Trend Following Swing Strategies

 - Initial stop: VB stop level

-- Day 3: Move stop to previous day’s VB entry level
+- Next day: move the stop to the prior day’s VB entry level

-- Day 4+: Trail with daily VB levels as they update
+- Continue trailing with the daily VB levels as they update

 Example: Trailing Stop in Action